 Especially when kids are very young, these times with mom or dad can be very exciting.
-They can learn about soap and how it works, being gentle with breakable items, helping take care of the household and being a valuable member of the family, along with many academic topics.
+They can learn about soap and how it works, how to be gentle with breakable items, how to help take care of the household, and how to be a valuable member of the family, along with many academic topics.

 This is one of my toddler's favorite activities.
 As a toddler, he already understands temperature, measurement, volume, time, following directions, kitchen safety, reading, and cooking by doing it with me.
 He can correctly measure ingredients using the proper measuring tools, follow a recipe that I read him, stir a bowl full of ingredients without spilling (much), and even understands the oven.

 We have had a variety of pets in our house.
 At any given time we've had fish, a turtle, cats, dogs, and chickens.
 It seems like kids are drawn to caring for others.
-The more animals we had, the more excitement my little one would show for waking up every morning to care for them all himself.
-Maybe it's a natural inclination for love or being need and important.
+The more animals we had, the more excited my little one would be when waking up every morning to care for them all himself.
+Maybe it's a natural inclination for love or being needed and important.

 Consider all of the other chores you do around the house like dusting, organizing, painting, mopping, sweeping, pulling weeds, washing windows or mirrors, vacuuming, wiping tables, putting away groceries, etc. The chances to teach skills like time, lists, time management, responsibility, and so many others, are endless.